• Skip to primary navigation

 • Mix well until it comes together and there is no more dry flour.

-Does the dough in the bowl still have flour that wouldn't mix in to the dough?
-If it does, add 1 tablespoon of milk and mix.
+If the dough does not hold together, add 1 tablespoon of milk and mix.
 Do this until you do not see any more dry flour in the bowl.

 • Now take your dough (which will be clumpy at the point) and place it on a floured surface.